 These scanners consist of an LCD projector and an array of cameras.
 A pattern of light (alternating dark and light horizontal stripes for example) is projected onto the object.
 The object’s geometry is captured by observing how the pattern has been deformed at each point in the camera’s field of view.

 For increased accuracy, this process will be performed a number of times with different patterns for each scan.
 The object is then rotated within the scanner’s field of view and a second scan is taken.
 The second scan is automatically aligned to the first and this process continues until the entire object has been captured.

-Structured light scanners are what we most frequently use here at 3 Space.
 Compared to laser scanners, structured light offers significant improvements in both speed and accuracy.
 And because structured light takes individual scans very quickly, it is less susceptible to inaccuracies due to environmental disturbances.

 Photogrammetry uses computer vision algorithms to reproduce geometry from a series of photos.
 A large number of photographs are taken, usually with some overlap in between, and the algorithm calculates the geometry based on changes from one photo to the next.
 In some photogrammetry setups, multiple cameras are used, allowing all of the photos to be taken at once.

 The primary advantage that photogrammetry has is accessibility.
 All that’s required is a camera, a computer and the correct software.
 There are even a number of open source software packages available.
 The downside is that photogrammetry is not particularly accurate most of the time.

 Besides its common medical applications, computed tomography (CT) has applications in industrial 3D scanning.
 Just like their medical counterparts, CT scanners generate a large number of two-dimensional X-ray images.
 When stacked on top of each other, these images create a three-dimensional model of your part.